RootStock is an annual gathering of an ad hoc and constantly changing community of more or less like-minded souls.

 You will find the other campers very friendly.
 Also, the events are set up in such a way as to promote inclusivity.
 We camp in circles, each around its own central fire where kettles are boiled and food cooked.
 We eat communally each evening and prepare the meals together in small working groups.
 There are also work groups for other tasks which need doing, such as chopping and barrowing wood.
 You will quickly make some friends.

 Yes, really.
-No more than one hundred and twenty-five, including crew.
+No more than one hundred, including crew.
 However, this number does not include children under four years old.